cert-manager/website/content/docs/tutorials/getting-started-aks-letsencrypt/README.md

 curl --insecure -v https://www.$DOMAIN_NAME
 ```

+> ⚠️ We used curl's `--insecure` option because it rejects self-signed certificates by default.
+> Later you will learn how to create a trusted SSL certificate signed by Let's Encrypt.

 You should see that the SSL certificate has the expected DNS names and that it is self-signed:

 ```terminal